Work From Home – 10 Ways To Stay Productive

 4. The “Two-Minute Rule”

-• Neither urgent nor important (i’ll either re-asses whether it’s important and still needs attention, or eliminate altogether, pushing it to a date further down the track)
+- Neither urgent nor important (i’ll either re-asses whether it’s important and still needs attention, or eliminate altogether, pushing it back to a later date).

 Let me know!